Greenland and The Arctic (Lonely Planet Travel Guides)

 Greenland & The Arctic

-Lonely Planet's Greenland and The Arctic covers what to see and do in Greenland and the regions of Russia, Norway, Sweden, Canada and Alaska north of the Arctic Circle.
+Lonely Planet covers what to see and do in Greenland and the regions of Russia, Norway, Sweden, Canada and Alaska north of the Arctic Circle.
 Readers learn about Arctic and Greenland attractions, when to go, differences between Eskimo and Inuit; Sami, Athapaskan and Chukchi cultures; customs and foods.

 This 352-page guide book provides information on costs, cruises, roads, lodging, activities like kayaking and hiking, icebergs, aurora borealis, midnight sun, development and exploration history, climate change and wildlife.